tjmora/vscode-tlo-styled/README.md

 ### There's no syntax highlighting?

-Syntax Highlighting is specifically made to work with `TLO.styled`, not `TLO.set`.
+Syntax Highlighting is specifically made to work with `TLO.styled`, not `TLO.set`, and certainly not for styled-components (Use the [vscode-styled-components](https://marketplace.visualstudio.com/items?itemName=styled-components.vscode-styled-components) extension for that).

 Secondly make sure your file is set to the right language.
 It should be `typescriptreact` or `javascriptreact`.
 Using the correct extensions (jsx, tsx) should help with this.